TDahlmann/canpp/README.md

 ## TCP/IP connection to CAN hardware

 CAN++ can connect over TCP/IP to CAN hardware.
-For this an own protocol was implemented.
-For this protocol a implementation for connecting to a Linux device is implemented in folder "can2win".
+For this an own protocol was developed.
+A protocol implementation for connecting to a Linux device is located in folder "can2win".
 This little server has to run on the Linux device.
 CAN++ connects to this server and transmitts and receives CAN data over the connection.
 The server itself makes a [SocketCan](https://de.wikipedia.org/wiki/SocketCAN#:~:text=SocketCAN%20ist%20eine%20Sammlung%20von,Level%20CAN%20Framework%20(LLCF).) connection to the CAN hardware attached to the linux device.
 This for example may be a simple Raspberry Pi CAN hookup board.
 Multiple channels can be transported.
 Even more multiple CAN++ PC's can connect to this server.
 Following menu items can be used to connect: